The Intersection Between Non-Solicitation and Patient Abandonment

 Physicians and other healthcare providers have a duty not to expose their patients to undue harm by ending the treatment relationship in an abrupt, disruptive manner.
 Doing so could subject the provider to claims of abandonment by the patient.
 In Illinois, as in many other states, patient abandonment is not only a form of malpractice; for physicians, it is also grounds for disciplinary action against one’s license.

-Navigating the line between non-solicitation and patient abandonment can be challenging.
-While the analysis will always depend on the particular circumstances involved, we’ve found that a useful starting point in working through these issues is clarifying what exactly “non-solicitation” and “patient abandonment” mean – and what they do not mean.
+Navigating the line between non-solicitation and patient abandonment poses a challenge.
+While the analysis will always depend on the particular circumstances involved, we’ve found it useful to clarify what exactly “non-solicitation” and “patient abandonment” mean—and what they do not mean.

 “Non-Solicitation” Does Not Mean “No Contact”